 Radical Ecologies (PL328)

 The Continental Philosophy courses provide both more traditional surveys of the field as well as some innovative engagement with two specific content areas: ethics and realism.
-At the 200 level, I offer Ethics on the Continent: From Kant to Levinas (PL240), and at the 300 level a survey course in Contemporary Continental Philosophy (PL378).
+At the 200 level, I offer Freedom, Resentment, and the Other (formerly Ethics on the Continent: From Kant to Levinas) (PL240), and at the 300 level Being, Difference, and Power (formerly Contemporary Continental Philosophy) (PL378).
 Students can continue on to a deeper engagement with feminist, axiological, and liberation ethical theories in my Material Ethics (PL380B) course, and can explore in-depth the turn toward realism by a number of more recent contemporary authors in Recent Continental Realisms (PL380A).

-An examination of some of the prominent ethical theorizing and metaethical discourse on the European Continent from Kant to the present.
-Topics include Kantian deontological moral theory, Nietzsche’s critique of “slave morality,” phenomenological value ethics, Existentialist, dialogical, feminist, and discourse ethics, among others.
-Examination of these alternatives provides students ample opportunity to reflect on their own moral beliefs in an informed way.
+What is moral freedom?
+Does a smoldering resentment fuel the dominant discourse of justice?
+How does the Other person present resistance to my own freedom?
+Answers have been provided by some of the most influential European ethical theories and metaethical discourse.
+Students will engage with Kantian deontological moral theory, Nietzsche’s critique of “slave morality,” phenomenological value ethics, existentialist, dialogical, feminist, and discourse ethics, among others.
+Examination of these alternatives provides students ample opportunity to reflect on their own moral commitments in an informed way.

 Recent Continental Realisms (PL380A)